asehmi/st-media-server/README.md

 # Singular values come above the key group values below to prevent them combining

 # Assign the cloud host AFTER you know the deployment URL
+# ( Can be '<user-repo-app-key>.herokuapp.com' too, if you configure
+#   'Procfile' and 'setup.sh', and separate the frontend and backend deployments )
 CLOUD_HOST = '<user-repo-app-key>.streamlitapp.com'
 LOCAL_HOST = 'localhost'